dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 ## Create a semantic model

-Before you begin, we recommend you learn about MetricFlow and its key concepts.
+Before you begin, we recommend you learn about more about [MetricFlow](/docs/build/about-metricflow) and its key concepts.
 There are two main objects:

 - [Semantic models](/docs/build/semantic-models) &mdash; Nodes in your semantic graph, connected via entities as edges.
 MetricFlow takes semantic models defined in YAML configuration files as inputs and creates a semantic graph that you can use to query metrics.
 - [Metrics](/docs/build/metrics-overview) &mdash; Can be defined in the same YAML files as your semantic models, or split into separate YAML files into any other subdirectories (provided that these subdirectories are also within the same dbt project repo).